HungerHa/batocera_remotepi/README.md

 # Batocera RemotePi support

- I was asked by RobertMV if I can support to get the already working scripts for LibreELEC to work with Batocera too.
+ Because after some Linux kernel changes the integrated support for the RemotePi hardware is currently not working properly, I was asked by RobertMV if I can help to make the already working scripts for LibreELEC work with Batocera as well.
 The following scripts are the result and tested on real RemotePi hardware with RPi4 and Batocera v40/v41.
 Many thanks to Robert for testing on real hardware during different troubleshooting sessions.
-I doesn't own a RemotePi by myself, so my chance to troubleshoot without help of an owner of this kind of hardware is very limited.
-Also I assume, that in one of the next releases of Batocera the integrated support for MSL Digital Solutions RemotePi will be fixed.
+Since I don't own a RemotePi myself, my troubleshooting options are very limited without the help of an owner of this type of hardware.
+I also assume that the integrated support for the MSL Digital Solutions RemotePi will be corrected in one of the next versions of Batocera.

-* irswitch.py
+* /userdata/system/remotepi/irswitch.py
-* shutdown.py
+* /userdata/system/remotepi/shutdown.py
-* custom.sh
+* /userdata/system/custom.sh

+## Precaution

+The integrated support for MSL Digital Solutions RemotePi: "Any remote control as pswitch v2013" or "Any remote control as pswitch v2015" must not be enabled to not conflict with this solution.

 ## Installation